-Talks mix together detailed analyses of the living and working conditions of mineworkers and farm workers, the gender dynamics of the workplace, the power dynamics of post-apartheid BEE politics, the implications of climate change and resource depletion for workers and small farmers, reconnections to the land and soil, how workers have earned less and less since 1994 while shareholders have earned more and more, how Reserve Bank figures show that productivity has increased by 3% per annum since 1994 while wages have increased by 2% thus giving the lie to mainstream claims about the unaffordability of wage increases, and South Africa within the context of the global economic crisis.
-Although a centre-piece was COSATU’s presentation on the Living Wage Campaign, the highlight was undoubtedly Gavin Hartford's presentation on the causes of the Marikana strike and subsequent massacre - a story about fundamental restructuring of the workforce as migrants urbanise, and as labour aristocracies take power in the union movement.
+Talks mix together detailed analyses of the living and working conditions of mineworkers and farmworkers, the gender dynamics of the workplace, the power dynamics of post-apartheid BEE politics, the implications of climate change and resource depletion for workers and small farmers, reconnections to the land and soil, how workers have earned less and less since 1994 while shareholders have earned more and more, how Reserve Bank figures show that productivity has increased by 3% per annum since 1994 while wages have increased by 2% thus giving the lie to mainstream claims about the unaffordability of wage increases, and South Africa within the context of the global economic crisis.
+Although a center-piece was COSATU’s presentation on the Living Wage Campaign, the highlight was undoubtedly Gavin Hartford’s presentation on the causes of the Marikana strike and subsequent massacre – a story about a fundamental restructuring of the workforce as migrants urbanize, and as labor aristocracies take power in the union movement.

 This is a significant gathering, but a shared language to articulate real alternatives has yet to emerge.
 Identifying the problems is easy, but much harder to identify and develop real alternatives that will have to be executed by appropriately configured institutions and movements.